iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Dualiy/Convex Conjugate Examples.md

 ---
 ### **The 2-Norm Matrix Vector $\Vert Ax - b\Vert_2^2$, with Full Rank $A$**

 The dualization procedures can be found using the Fenchel's Identity.
 In this case the sub-gradient will be replaced by gradient.

-Assume that that matrix $A$ is full rank, so that $A^TA$ can be reversed.
+Assume that that matrix $A$ is **full rank**, so that $A^TA$ can be reversed.

 $$
 \begin{aligned}